asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ###But Aren't These Arbitrary Rules?

 One argument that often arises when specific rules are discussed is, __"Aren't these rules arbitrary?
-Why is a class with 100 lines okay but a class of 101 lines not okay?"__.
-The intent of these arguments are usually to dismiss the validity of these types of rules for a development team.
-My response is that they are supposed to arbitrary, that is the point.
+Why is a class with 100 lines okay but a class of 101 lines not okay?"__ The intent of these arguments is usually to dismiss the validity of these types of rules for a development team.
+My response is that the rules are supposed to arbitrary, that is the point.
 There is nothing inherently better about 100 lines of code versus 101 lines of code for a class.
 It's about drawing a line in the sand and saying we favor small classes over large classes so this is the line that we will not cross as a team.
 Sandi Metz addresses these types of rules specifically in her talk called, [Rules](https://www.youtube.com/watch?v=npOGOmkxuio) that she gave at Baruco 2013.

 ###How to Break the Rules

-The recommendations that Sandi Metz makes in her talk about breaking the rules is really the best advice for a team.
+In her talk Sandi Metz makes the following recommendation about breaking these rules once they are agreed upon.
 Any rule in your coding conventions can be broken if you can convince another developer on your team that it is the right thing to do.
 Preferably this would be someone you are pairing with on the problem.
-I usually document this in the coding conventions document I write so that it is understood that the intent of the rules is not to follow them blindly and that often software development involves trade-offs.
+I usually document this in the coding conventions document I write so that it is understood that the intent of the rules is not to follow them blindly and that software development always involves trade-offs.
 In some situations breaking a team rule about the software is by far the best decision given the alternatives.

 ###Keep it Simple